shikha2961/TicTacToegamein-c/README.md

 # TicTacToegamein-c
+I have learned my 1st programming language C in my first year of College and created a 1st project.

-TIC TAC TOE GAME IN C LANGUAGE
+## TIC TAC TOE GAME IN C LANGUAGE

-ALGORITHM
+### ALGORITHM
 Step 1.
 Start

 Step 2.
 Declare an array function to store the positions of a 3x3 grid.